nim-lang/website/jekyll/_posts/2020-06-16-ray-tracing-in-nim.md

   a.z *= b.z
 ```

-Last but not the least, ensure you don't mix and match degrees and radians,
+Last but not least, ensure you don't mix and match degrees and radians,
 with auto-conversion of radians to float (and degree would stay at a higher level):

 ```Nim